 Additional information about the short course

-The course will run over five half-day sessions.
+The course will run over four half-day sessions.
 Thereafter, we will support you to scope, plan and implement a data and analytics project to create value for your business.

 Learning Aims: